Emergence of multiphase condensates from a limited set of chemical building blocks

-Our two-step inverse design algorithm also establishes an extensible framework for designing phase-separating multicomponent fluids using a wide variety of synthetic building blocks.
-The key requirement is specifying the system-specific constraints on the molecular feature matrix and the feature--feature interactions.
-For example, we could apply our theory to design ``patchy'' colloidal particles~\cite{glotzer2007anisotropy}, in which case the feature matrix indicates the surface area covered by a sticker type and the feature--feature interactions represent the interactions between different types of stickers.
-Nonetheless, we caution that making simplifying assumptions regarding the molecular interactions, such as the pairwise-additive approximation employed for LJ heteropolymers, are most likely to work well in systems with large overlap parameters; otherwise, the accuracy of the design algorithm is likely to be sensitive to the definitions of the molecular features and the way in which the molecular interactions are modeled.

 In conclusion, our theory and inverse design approach advance our understanding of multiphase condensate formation in biology, as well as our ability to engineer chemically diverse artificial condensates.
 Our predictions could be tested using existing experimental technologies in both biological~\cite{simon2017programming,boeynaems2019spontaneous,fisher2020tunable,kaur2021sequence,leshem2023peptides,walls2023modular} and synthetic~\cite{dai2023synthetic,lu2020multiphase,do2022engineering,liu2023multiphasic} systems.
-Ultimately, by incorporating the design of tunable interfacial tensions~\cite{mao2020designing,li2023predicting} and nonequilibrium chemical activity~\cite{cho2023tuning,cho2023nonequilibrium} into our framework, it will be possible to realize fully ``programmable'' fluids and soft materials that self-organize via multicomponent phase separation.
+Our theory could also be applied to design ``patchy'' colloidal particles~\cite{glotzer2007anisotropy}, in which case the feature matrix would indicate the surface area covered by a sticker type and the feature--feature interactions would represent the interactions between different types of stickers.
+Ultimately, by incorporating the design of tunable interfacial tensions~\cite{mao2020designing,li2023predicting} and nonequilibrium chemical activity~\cite{cho2023tuning,cho2023nonequilibrium} into this framework, it will be possible to design fully ``programmable'' fluids and soft materials that self-organize via multicomponent phase separation.